sdiehl/wiwinwlh/tutorial.md

 Custom Preludes
 ---------------

-The default Prelude can be disabled in it's entirety by twiddling the ``-XNoImplicitPrelude`` flag.
+The default Prelude can be disabled in its entirety by twiddling the ``-XNoImplicitPrelude`` flag.

 ```haskell